AlainRuales01/EvaluationTask/README.md

  In my case I have to replace the value by "https://localhost:7105/"

- Following these isntructions, you can run both, frontend and backend
+ Following these instructions you can run both, frontend and backend